stonepros/stone/doc/releases/dumpling.rst

 * The 'rbd ls' function now returns success and returns an empty when a pool does not store any rbd images.
 Previously it would return an ENOENT error.

-* Ceph will now issue a health warning if the 'mon osd down out interval' config option is set to zero.
-This warning can be disabled by adding 'mon warn on osd down out interval zero = false' to ceph.conf.
+* Stone will now issue a health warning if the 'mon osd down out interval' config option is set to zero.
+This warning can be disabled by adding 'mon warn on osd down out interval zero = false' to stone.conf.

 Notable Changes
 ---------------

 * all: improve keepalive detection of failed monitor connections (#7888, Sage Weil)
-* ceph-fuse, libcephfs: pin inodes during readahead, fixing rare crash (#7867, Sage Weil)
+* stone-fuse, libstonefs: pin inodes during readahead, fixing rare crash (#7867, Sage Weil)
 * librbd: make cache writeback a bit less aggressive (Sage Weil)
 * librbd: make symlink for qemu to detect librbd in RPM (#7293, Josh Durgin)
 * mon: allow 'hashpspool' pool flag to be set and unset (Loic Dachary)